 Gustave Dore Rime of the Ancient Mariner is now mobile-friendly.
 Complete text of Coleridge's poem accompanied by 36 Dore illustrations.

 The Fairy Tale Book with the Adrienne Segur illustrations?
 Don't spend $300 on the original (unless you want to).
 It has been republished as

 Stories: Stories, fairy tales retold, and a little commentary are listed here: Stories, including the Princess and the Pea retold by XineAnn.
 McGraw-Hill is going to use this story in one of its textbooks so I am motivated to do more, as time allows.

 Pages to Color I've also added some of the black and white Anne Anderson illustrations from Grimms Fairy Tales and Hans Christian Andersen fairy tales.
 These are suitable for printing out for children to color.
 Images are from The Frog Prince, the Snow Queen and others.
 These will focus on fine motor skills but are not so detailed as to be frustrating for elementary age children.
 Are these something anyone wants?
 If these are popular, write me and I'll do some more.

-Currently working on: I have several incomplete projects: Updating the artist pages, fixing broken links.
+Currently working on: I am making the site mobile-friendly while I check and things, in this order: First-level artist pages, Stories (so they can be read on tablets), site map, second-level pages of images, then everything else.
+There's some progress being made.
+Updating the artist pages, fixing broken links.
 All of that is tedious so I will add some new articles and retold tales while it goes on.

-Next tasks: Verify Site Map and make mobile friendly, then William Morris pages, Free Fairy Backgrounds and Bookmarks and coloring pages for summer, stories to read, then the artist pages.
+Next tasks: Verify Site Map and make mobile friendly, Free Fairy Backgrounds and Bookmarks and coloring pages for summer, stories to read, then the artist pages.